coeur7/evelyn/README.md

 If you want your method added, describe it to me and I might at least try to implement it.
 No guarantees, no refunds.

 Rating System:
 * EVELYN now allows you to rate your flunkies.
-Set up your roster file (if you haven't already), then run "./evelyn.pl -g" to generate a new ratings file automatically, which will contain entries of the form "SET, AVERAGE GRADE, TIMES USED" (the latter two initialized to zero, of course).
+Set up your roster file (if you haven't already), then run "./evelyn.pl -g" to generate a new ratings file automatically, which will contain entries of the form "SET, AVERAGE GRADE, TIMES USED" (without commas; the latter two initialized to zero, of course).
 * From here, you can run "./evelyn.pl -r SET GRADE" (replacing SET and GRADE with the appropriate string and number) to add a grade, which will be re-averaged with the current grade, and TIMES USED incremented by 1.
 * "./evelyn.pl -r0 SET GRADE" will change the SET's average grade to GRADE and TIMES USED to 1.
 * If you need more support or functionality, feel free to ask me.